 Rosen, A.L., Handley, E.D., Cicchetti, D. and Rogosch, F.A., 2018.
 The impact of patterns of trauma exposure among low-income children with and without histories of child maltreatment.
 Child abuse & neglect, 80, pp.301-311.

 Runyon, M.K., Risch, E. and Deblinger, E., 2019.
-Trauma-focused cognitive behavioral therapy: An evidence-based approach for helping children overcome the impact of child abuse and trauma.
+Trauma-focused cognitive behavioural therapy: An evidence-based approach for helping children overcome the impact of child abuse and trauma.

 Sobkin, V.S., Veraksa, A.N., Yakupova, V.A., Bukhalenkova, D.A., Fedotova, A.V. and Khalutina, U.A., 2016.
 The connection of socio-demographic factors and child-parent relationships to the psychological aspects of children's development.
 Psychology in Russia, 9(4), p.59.